ibm-cloud-docs/event-notifications/en-ts-notification.md

 {{site.data.keyword.attribute-definition-list}}

-# Why is notification absent at the destinations?
+# Why is the notification absent from the destinations?
 {: #troubleshoot-notification-topic}
 {: troubleshoot}
 {: support}